cristianCarrerasCastillo/sensor-temp/README.md

 The device raises a Wifi network to enter the ssid and password of a nearby network.
-After that it starts measuring the temperature and humidity of the environment.
+After that it starts measuring the temperature and humidity of the environment, and then sleeps for an hour.

+## GPIO pins ##
+* D5: DHT22 sensor
+* D0: ESP8266 reset pin

 ## Usage mode ##
 * Wifi Ssid: TEMP-WIFI